sergimarsol/PCBcarlights/README.md

 - [View Schematic](./imgs/SCH_image.PNG)
 - [View PCB](./imgs/PCB_image.PNG)

+All of these can be observed in the provided presentation.

 ## Components

 To view the components refer to the .xlsx file containing them along with their budget.

 - [View components and budget](./Components_budget.xlsx)

+The most relevant components can be found in the provided presentation

 ## Presentation

-Included in this repository is a PDF presentation (`PCB_Car_Lights_Presentation.pdf`) that provides a comprehensive overview of the project.
+Included in this repository is a PDF presentation (`PCBcarlights_Presentation.pdf`) that provides a comprehensive overview of the project.
 The presentation covers background, design methodology, key features, and potential applications of the PCB Car Lights project.

 ## Contributing